veltman/mapstarter/README.md

 * Fix processing of shapefiles using a projected CRS
 * Feature simplification
 * Merge features
-* Add a legend to a chloropleth
+* Add a legend to a choropleth
-* Categorical chloropleths
+* Categorical choropleths
 * Support files with multiple geometry layers
 * Auto-delete weird features (i.e. tiny islands)
 * Split a feature into its constituent parts and edit in detail.